MatteoRomiti/matteoromiti.github.io/partners.md

 		<div class = "card-panel"  style="height:350px">
 			<img style="float: right;" src="/img/universitaet-innsbruck-logo-rgb-farbe.png" alt="UIBK" width="150"/>
 			<h2><a href="http://informationsecurity.uibk.ac.at/">University of Innsbruck</a></h2>
 			The research focus of the Security and Privacy Laboratory at the Institut für Informatik Innsbruck University are digital forensics, virtual currencies as well as cybercrime.
-The lab is strongly connected to international institutions and has a leading role in Europe in researching phenomena involved in KRYPTOMONITOR.
+The lab is strongly connected to international institutions and has a leading role in Europe in studying phenomena involved in KRYPTOMONITOR.
 	    </div>
 	</div>
 </div>